 Partnership Planning & Transit Planning Grants

-Our Final Products library resource is now available.
+Our Final Products library resource was updated October 2013.
 Some Final Products are available in electronic format.
 To access the documents, please select the hyperlink on the Final Products document link below.
-For hard-copy documents, please contact Dara Wheeler or Priscilla Martinez Velez.
+For hard-copy documents, please contact Priscilla Martinez Velez.

 The Partnership Planning grant program is funded by the Federal Highway Administration (State Planning and Research, Part I).
 The Federal Highway Administration has authorized Caltrans to distribute these grant funds.
-The objective of the Partnership Planning program is to encourage or strengthen multi-agency and/or government-to-government partnerships.
-The projects must be jointly performed with Caltrans.
-The proposed Partnerships Planning projects must have a statewide and/or regional benefit.
+The objective of the Partnership Planning for Sustainable Transportation grant program is to encourage or strengthen multi-agency and/or government-to-government partnerships.
+The projects must have a statewide and/or regional benefit and may include, but not be limited to, partnering with local agencies to develop plans that align with Senate Bill 375 Sustainable Communities Strategy (SB 375 SCS) implementation.
 The anticipated benefits of the project must ultimately result in improvements to the statewide or regional transportation system.

 Example Project Types:

 - Studies that lead to SB 375 SCS implementation

 - Studies that identify regional, inter-county, and/or statewide mobility and access needs

 - Corridor studies and corridor preservation studies

 - Projects that evaluate transportation issues involving ground access to international borders, seaports, airports, intermodal facilities, freight hubs, and recreational sites